ggreco77/Transient-Astrophysics-/README.md

-# Transient Astrophysics Tutorials
+# Transient Astrophysics
 Tutorials on the Transient Astrophysics course held at  Gran Sasso Science Institute - GSSI